Changelog

 If you submit a claim that fails the edit using SFTP, Stedi will reject the claim with a 277CA claim acknowledgment.
 The acknowledgment will include a related claim status category code, claim status code, and error message:

-Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that contain an invalid individual relationship code for the subscriber.
+Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that contain an invalid Social Security Number (SSN).

-If you submit a claim with a dependent’s information and the subscriber’s individual relationship code is set to 18, Stedi’s JSON or X12 Claim Submission API endpoints return an error response in real time.
+If you submit a claim that fails the edit using Stedi's Claim Submission API endpoints, you'll get back an error response in real time.
 The response includes details in the errors array:

 {